irenelivia/TippingByMCSs/SAM_sourcecode_forTipping/README.md

 # Tipping_SAM
- Version of SAM downloaded from official website http://rossby.msrc.sunysb.edu/SAM.html, Modified and used for "Tipping to an Aggregated State by Mesoscale Convective Systems".
+ This version of SAM was downloaded from the official website http://rossby.msrc.sunysb.edu/SAM.html, modified and used to produce the results in "Tipping to an Aggregated State by Mesoscale Convective Systems".